yousef8/ibn-elsayed-blog-const/README.md

 ## extra features introduced

-- [x] RTL support
-- [x] UI is direction agnostic
+- [x] UI is direction agnostic (RTL support)
 - [ ] i18n internalization
+- [ ] Add Testing to project
+  - [ ] Ensure that locales are properly configured
+  - [ ] All pages renders successfully
 - [ ] Move the table of contents to the side of articles instead of placing it at the beginning.
-  - this will be a config option to enable it or disable it and place table of contents at the top
+  - this will be a configuration option to enable it or disable it and place table of contents at the top
-- [ ] Add arabic README
+- [ ] Add Arabic README

+## Todo

+- [ ] Fix styling in screen reader mode
+- [ ] Fix code snippet to be always LTR